Common Good Thinking

 There are five principles underpinning our relationships:

 Subsidiarity: Responsibility is taken at the most appropriate level.
 Decisions should always be taken closest to where they will have their effect.
-A central authority should peform only those tasks which cannot be performed at a more local level.
+A central authority should perform only those tasks which cannot be performed at a more local level.

-Note: solidarity and subsidiarity must be applied together, in balance.
-Solidarity encourages mutual responsibility and joint action; but when applied without due attention to subsidiarity, it can tend towards collectivism, statism, deskilling and disempowerment.
-Similarly subsidiarity without solidarity can leave people on their own, unsupported, but when in balance with solidarity, subsidiarity empowers people and communities, and importantly, pushes against centralisation.
+Note: Solidarity and Subsidiarity must be applied together, in balance.
+Solidarity encourages mutual responsibility and joint action; but when applied without due attention to Subsidiarity, it can tend towards collectivism, statism, deskilling and disempowerment.
+Similarly Subsidiarity without solidarity can leave people on their own, unsupported, but when in balance with Solidarity, Subsidiarity empowers people and communities, and importantly, pushes against centralisation.
 There is a necessary and creative tension between these two principles that often needs to be negotiated.

-- Do we allow decisions to be made at the most appropriate level?
+Do we allow decisions to be made at the most appropriate level?
 Are people involved in the decisions that affect them? eg. local environment, culture, management of resources.
 (Subsidiarity)

-- Do we allow everyone concerned to be a part of the conversation?
+Do we allow everyone concerned to be a part of the conversation?
 (Participation)

-- Do we accept that conflict is an inevitable part of sincere disagreement?
+Do we accept that conflict is an inevitable part of sincere disagreement?
 (Reconciliation)

-- Do we allow objections to surface?
+Do we allow objections to surface?
 (Participation)

 Caring for nature is integral to human flourishing and God’s great creative plan, so it is a key element in building the Common Good.